-During her time at Bowdoin College (B.A.
-Neuroscience, English minor), she worked in the lab of Richmond Thompson, Ph.D. investigating the rapid, non-genomic effects of testosterone on mating behaviors in response to pheromonal cues in male goldfish.
+During their time at Bowdoin College (B.A.
+Neuroscience, English minor), Megan worked in the lab of Richmond Thompson, Ph.D. investigating the rapid, non-genomic effects of testosterone on mating behaviors in response to pheromonal cues in male goldfish.
 Following her graduation in May 2014, Megan received a German Fulbright research grant to work in the lab of Prof. Dr. Ralf Gold under the supervision of Prof. Dr. Aiden Haghikia at the Ruhr-Universität Bochum.
-While abroad, she refined a methodology to derive neurons from the renal cells of MS patients via an iPSC procedure.
+While abroad, they refined a methodology to derive neurons from the renal cells of MS patients via an iPSC procedure.
 And after being hired for a second year under contract from the St. Josef-Hospital Klinikum, she researched the differential effects of androgen treatment on the inflammatory and neurodegenerative phases of MS in female mice.
 Megan completed laboratory rotations in the labs of Dr. Stephanie Correa, Dr. Paul Micevych, and Dr. Barney Schlinger at UCLA prior to joining the Correa lab.

 Outside of the lab